This post was updated in March 2019.

 When exploring an island, I usually have a map.
 However, on our second scooter day, I forgot my map so we just drove around and went where the road took us.

-When we ask the guard if we can have a coffee at the resort, he was very welcoming and told us to park our scooter.
-We headed down a green lane to a large and fancy looking building.
+When we ask the guard if we can have a coffee at the resort, he was very welcoming and told us to park our motorbike.
+We headed down a green lane to a large and fancy-looking building.

 At the entrance, we were welcomed by two friendly employees.
 Once again, we asked if we could have a coffee.